How to Stay Healthy When Someone You Love Is Addicted to Drugs or Alcohol

 Taking care of your mental health is equally as important as taking care of your physical health.
 To stay mentally healthy when you’re dealing with the stresses of a loved one struggling with addiction:

 - Practicing relaxation.
 Stress, tension, and anxiety are common among both addicts and those who love them.
 To combat these feelings, practice relaxation skills, such as deep breathing, guided imagery, progressive muscle relaxation, and others.
-Using yoga or meditation can add a sense of peace and calm to your life and can actually aid your physical health as well.
+Yoga and meditation can add a sense of peace and calm to your life and can actually aid your physical health as well.

 - Build boundaries.
 Improving your communication skills will be essential in maintaining your mental health while your loved one is addicted.
 Forming strong boundaries is part of this process.
-Someone living with addiction may try to manipulate you to meet his needs.
-Communicating your clear boundaries to them early will limit the guilt and sadness you feel when refusing their demands.
+Someone living with addiction may try to manipulate you to meet their needs.
+Communicating your clear boundaries early on will limit the guilt and sadness you feel when refusing their demands.

 - Seek pleasure.
 Even the best self-care coping skills cannot eliminate all negatives.
 Using resources to have fun will help offset the negatives.

-Sometimes the stress of loving someone who is abusing drugs is too overwhelming to deal with on your own.
-Fortunately, there is help available for families and loved ones of people struggling with a substance use disorder:
+Sometimes the stress of loving someone who is abusing drugs or alcohol is too overwhelming to deal with on your own.
+Fortunately, there is help available for families and loved ones of people struggling with substance use disorders:

-Support groups.
+Support groups—such as 12-Step programs.
 This option may be an appropriate addition to professional treatment or completed independently.
 Most support groups are maintained and led by group members rather than a professional.
-AlAnon is a type of support group designed for family members of addicts that is grounded in the 12-step philosophy of Alcoholics Anonymous.
-Support groups are helpful for many; however, it's important to research the group before you attend, as their philosophies may not mesh with your beliefs.
+Al-Anon is a type of support group designed for family members of addicts that is grounded in the 12-Step philosophy of Alcoholics Anonymous.
+Support groups are helpful for many.
+However, it’s important to research the group before you attend, as their philosophies may not mesh with your beliefs.